AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/add-a-webinar-team.md

    >[!NOTE]
    >
    >If you select **Internal Interactive Webinar user**, you'll simply have to click the **Available hosts** drop-down and choose from the list of people who've been added as Interactive Webinars users in Marketo Engage.
+Existing hosts will not see themselves in this drop-down, as they are already hosts.

 1. Enter the desired co-host's first name, last name, and email address.
 Click **Add**.